legal-united-states-poker-sites

 • Stack-to-pot ratio management

-In PLO, players typically bring between 100-200 big blinds to the table.
+In PLO, players typically bring between 100 and 200 big blinds to the table for optimal bankroll management.
 This sweet spot allows for complex multi-street decisions while keeping swings manageable.
 Think of it as having enough chips to play creatively without risking your entire bankroll on a single hand.
-If Omaha were played no-limit style, players would constantly face all-in decisions before the flop, turning what should be a strategic game into something closer to a coin flip contest.

 The No-Limit Omaha Debate